Time Since Death: Vitreous, Gastric and Instrumental Methods

 PMCT uses the same X-ray attenuation principles as clinical CT but applied to a cadaver.
 The Siemens SOMATOM Sensation 64 (64-slice), the GE Revolution CT, and equivalent instruments used in post-mortem settings at UK's Dundee Centre for Anatomy and Human Identification (CAHID), Germany's BKA forensic pathology unit, the US Armed Forces Medical Examiner System (AFMES) at Dover, and the AIIMS forensic radiology unit provide multi-planar reconstruction with sub-millimetre resolution.
 PMCT reliably identifies:

 Post-mortem CT angiography (PMCTA) uses radiographic contrast medium introduced postmortem through the aorta or femoral artery to delineate the vascular tree.
-The Virtopsy protocol developed by Michael Thali at the University of Zurich (2000 onward) and now used at institutes in Switzerland, the UK (Dundee), Germany, and Japan includes PMCTA as a standard component.
+The Virtopsy protocol developed by Michael Thali and Richard Dirnhofer at the University of Bern (2000 onward), and continued at the University of Zurich from 2011 under Thali's leadership and now used at institutes in Switzerland, the UK (Dundee), Germany, and Japan includes PMCTA as a standard component.
 PMCTA can demonstrate coronary artery stenosis and plaque, vascular injury in suspected homicidal cases, and the source of internal haemorrhage without organ dissection.

 PMMRI provides superior soft-tissue contrast relative to CT and is particularly valuable in perinatal and infant cases where radiation dose concerns are moot and the small body size benefits from high-resolution soft-tissue imaging.
 The UK's Role of MRI in Paediatric Forensic Pathology study (Kennedy 2014, published in Pediatric Radiology) demonstrated that PMMRI could identify subdural haemorrhages, hypoxic-ischaemic injury patterns, and myelination stage (for age estimation in unidentified infants) reliably against conventional autopsy findings.